markazerdd/katacoda-scenarios-1/incident-management/lab/intro.md

 You'll complete the following steps using Datadog Incident Management to resolve the incident.

 1. Preparing the Environment
-2. Establish the APM Monitor
-3. Investigating Request Errors
+2. Declare an Incident
-4. Investigating Latency Issues
+3. Investigating Latency Issues
-5. Analyzing Trace Data in App Analytics
+4. Analyzing Trace Data in App Analytics
-6. Investigating Inefficient Database Queries
+5. Investigating Inefficient Database Queries

 When you are ready to continue, click **Start Scenario**.